Tis1201/data_fs04/docs/refactor/README.md

     - Mint MQTT tokens via `/api/mq/mint` for the current user/account.
   - Action-based API in fs04_web that returns the token + broker URL to the browser.

-- **1.2 Browser MQTT client**
+- **1.2 Browser MQTT client** (already present)
-  - Introduce a minimal Svelte store/hook that:
+  - Use the existing `mqttStore` @`src/lib/stores/mqtt-store.ts`, which:
-    - Connects to MQTT over WebSocket using provided token
+    - Connects to MQTT over WebSocket using a minted token (see `/api/user/mqtt/mint`)
-    - Subscribes to a read-only subset of topics (e.g. presence/telemetry)
+    - Subscribes to topics (e.g. presence/telemetry, notifications)
     - Exposes a stable store API for UI components
-  - Keep existing WebSocket/SSE messaging untouched for now.
+  - In this phase, limit usage to read-only presence/telemetry flows and keep existing WebSocket/SSE messaging untouched for now.

 - **1.3 Verify presence & telemetry mirrors**
   - For selected test devices/accounts, ensure presence/telemetry visible both via: